 Each of the designated medicinal products is an active ingredient that is specifically named as a concomitant active ingredient in the product information for the assessed medicinal product.
-Corresponding text extract from the product information for the assessed medicinal product: "KEYTRUDA, in combination with enfortumab vedotin, is indicated for the first-line treatment of unresectable or metastatic urothelial carcinoma in adults.".
+Corresponding text extract from the product information for the assessed medicinal product: "Padcev, in combination with pembrolizumab, is indicated for the firstline treatment of adult patients with unresectable or metastatic urothelial cancer who are eligible for platinum-containing chemotherapy."
 For the designated medicinal products, the requirements of Section 35a, paragraph 3, sentence 4 SGB V are also fulfilled.